Furneaux Cook: Later career

 After this, Cook created the role of Squire Bantam in the hit comic opera, Dorothy, by Cellier and librettist B. C. Stephenson in September 1886.
 In the show, he was assigned the song 'Here's a welcome to all at Chanticleer Hall.'
 This show enjoyed a record-setting two-year run.
 Next, he appeared as Alderman Shelton in Cellier and Stephenson's Doris in 1889.

 After this, Cook continued to act in London for another ten years.
 In 1892, he appeared in Gilbert and Cellier's The Mountebanks (Cellier's last opera) as innkeeper Elvino di Pasta.
 In 1893, he played in Little Christopher Columbus, a very successful musical burlesque with music by Ivan Caryll and Gustave Kerker and a libretto by George Robert Sims and Cecil Raleigh.
 In 1894, Cook was in The House of Lords by Harry Greenbank with music by George Byng (who conducted some of the 1920s recordings of the Gilbert and Sullivan operas) and Ernest Ford.

 Cook was the recipient of a benefit matinee performance of Dorothy at the Gaiety Theatre in June 1897, reviving his role as the Squire.
 His old co-stars Marie Tempest, Hayden Coffin, Florence Perry, Arthur Williams and John Le Hay reprised their roles, and Seymour Hicks, Mabel Love, Arthur Roberts and Charles Kenningham, among others, participated.
-His last appearance in London was as a juryman in Trial by Jury, at the Theatre Royal, Drury Lane in 1898 as a performance for the benefit of Nellie Farren.
+His last appearance in London was as a juryman in Trial by Jury, at the Theatre Royal, Drury Lane in 1898 in a performance for the benefit of Nellie Farren.

 Cook died in West Kensington, London and is buried in the West Norwood Cemetery.